malcolmt/django-multidb-patterns/access_split/README.rst

 This is the second of three examples of multiple database use.
 In this example, the initial setup is extended to add a second database for reviews that is used for read-only access.
-All writes go to the main (*"reviews"*) database, whilst reads come from the shadow (*"reviews-s"*) database.
+All writes go to the main (*reviews*) database, whilst reads come from the shadow (*reviews-s*) database.

-All product information is still in the main (*"default"*) database, as before.
+All product information is still in the main (*default*) database, as before.

 Setup
 ======